 EXHIBITIONS ON IN ATHENS

-The Acropolis Museum provide complimentary* guided tours every Friday evening at 6:00pm (in English) led by an archaeologist who shares fascinating insights about the permanent exhibits.
+Throughout July: The Acropolis Museum provides complimentary* guided tours every Friday evening at 6:00pm (in English) led by an archaeologist who shares fascinating insights about the permanent exhibits.
 More information here.

 *The Gallery Talks are complimentary with the regular price of entry.
 Duration: 60 minutes.

 Throughout July: Visit the parklands and canal at the Stavros Niarchos Foundation Cultural Centre for free guided tours and bike riding.
 Visitors need to register in advance.
 Check here for more details.